 Mar 20, 2023

-The State of SX: Customer sentiment detection drives faster case resolutions
+Study: Customer sentiment detection drives faster case resolution

 Support Experiencecustomer experiencenext gen supportcustomer sentiment analysis